EightCubed/React-Counter-app/README.md

 # Application to increment and decrement a list of items using React.
+ A basic webpage that uses react to create a simple shopping cart where you can add and delete items.

  Items can be reset to 0 and items can also be deleted.

  A counter at the nav bar shows no. of non zero items

 # Getting Started with Create React App